-Land a federal job faster with a resume ranked "Best Qualified” and is referred to a hiring authority with a federal resume showcasing how your goals and values align with the agency’s mission as well as the required Specialized Experience and Knowledge, Skills, and Abilities (KSAs) on the job announcement.
+Land a federal job faster with a resume ranked "Best Qualified” and referred to a hiring authority by featuring the required Specialized Experience and Knowledge, Skills, and Abilities (KSAs) from your job announcement.

-You are using the same resume for both public sector and corporate jobs.
+Applying with the same resume for both public and private sector jobs isn’t working,

 GS 5-8 and equivalent, $349